Voltage Drop Explained

 How do you calculate voltage drop?

-Each load device must receive its rated voltage to operate properly.
-If not enough voltage is available, the device will not operate as it should.
-You should always be certain the voltage you are going to measure does not exceed the range of the voltmeter.
-This may be difficult if the voltage is unknown.
+Each load device must receive its rated power to operate properly.
+If not enough is available, the device will not operate as it should.
+You should always be certain that the voltage you are going to measure does not exceed the range of the voltmeter.
+This may be difficult if the V is unknown.
 If such is the case, you should always start with the highest range.
 Attempting to measure a voltage higher than the voltmeter can handle may cause damage to the voltmeter.
-At times you may be required to measure a voltage from a specific point in the circuit to ground or a common reference point (Figure 8-15).
+At times you may be required to measure a V from a specific point in the circuit to ground or a common reference point (Figure 8-15).
 To do this, first connect the black common test probe of the voltmeter to the circuit ground or common.
 Then connect the red test probe to whatever point in the circuit you want to measure.

 For example, a 30m run of 6mm2 cable carrying 3 phase 32A will result in 1.5% drop: 32A x 30m = 960Am / 615 = 1.5%.